deepeshpatel/jnumbertools/README.md

             <td>
-                Generates every n<sup>th</sup> multiset-permutation.<br>This API does not search for the n<sup>th</sup> permutation in a sorted list but directly generates the next n<sup>th</sup> mutiset-permutation and hence it is very efficient.
+                Generates every n<sup>th</sup> multiset-permutation.<br>This API does not search for the n<sup>th</sup> permutation in a sorted list but directly generates the next n<sup>th</sup> multiset-permutation and hence it is very efficient.
             </td>
             <td>
                 <pre><code class="language-java">int increment = 2;